Perlence/porcupy/docs/language.rst

    Floating point numbers

 Sequences
+  All sequences provide a way to get/set an item by index, query the length and capacity.

   Immutable sequences
      Range
+       See the :class:`range` built-in.

      Reversed
+       See the :class:`reversed` built-in.

   Mutable sequences
      Lists
         The items of a list are of the same type and the number of items is constant and known at compile-time: